buildbot/buildbot/master/docs/manual/cfg-buildsteps.rst

 ``depth``
    (optional): Specify depth argument to achieve sparse checkout.
-   Only available if slave has Subversion 1.5 or higher.
+   Only available if worker has Subversion 1.5 or higher.

    If set to ``empty`` updates will not pull in any files or subdirectories not already present.
    If set to ``files``, updates will pull in any files not already present, but not directories.